wesleycamargo/azure-docs.pt-br/articles/virtual-machines/windows/extensions-oms.md

 ## <a name="prerequisites"></a>Pré-requisitos

 ### <a name="operating-system"></a>Sistema operacional

 A extensão do Agente do OMS para Windows pode ser executada nas versões 2008 R2, 2012, 2012 R2 e 2016 do Windows Server.

+### <a name="azure-security-center"></a>Central de Segurança do Azure

+A Central de Segurança do Azure provisiona o agente do OMS e conecta-se com o espaço de trabalho do Log Analytics padrão da assinatura do Azure automaticamente.
+Se você estiver usando a Central de Segurança do Azure, não execute as etapas neste documento.
+Isso substituiria o espaço de trabalho configurado e interromperia a conexão com a Central de Segurança do Azure.

 ### <a name="internet-connectivity"></a>Conectividade com a Internet
 A extensão do agente do OMS para Windows requer que a máquina virtual de destino esteja conectada à Internet.